Bylaws

 3. Receive funds due to the Association and deposit them as may be designated by the Executive Committee.

 4. Pay all expenses of the Association and be responsible for writing of all checks.
 The Executive Committee shall also designate a member of the Association who is located where the principal office of the Association is located as an individual who is also authorized to write checks.
-The Treasurer, with knowledge and approval of the Executive Committee, may also designate check signing privileges to the Administrative liaison of the Association.
+The Treasurer, with knowledge and approval of the Executive Committee, may also designate check signing privileges to the administrative liaison of the Association.

 5. Maintain an itemized account of receipts and expenditures and present an annual financial report to the Board of Directors.
 The Board of Directors may direct that this report be audited by a Certified Public Accountant.

-6. Maintain correspondence and historical records of the Association
+6. Maintain correspondence and historical records of the Association.

-9. Duly give notice including the notifications of candidates elected into the Association, nominees of their election, members of their appointment to committees, and members of any disciplinary action against them.
+8. Administrators to do: Duly give notice including the notifications of candidates elected into the Association, nominees of their election, members of their appointment to committees, and members of any disciplinary action against them.

-11. Perform such other duties as may be prescribed by the Board of Directors from time to time.
+9. Perform such other duties as may be prescribed by the Board of Directors from time to time.

 8.07.
 Expenditures.
 All expenditures and obligations of the Association in excess of One Thousand ($1,000) must be approved in advance by the Executive Committee.
+Any expenditure lower than One Thousand must be approved by the Secretary-Treasurer.

 ARTICLE IX